Activity note: Hotel check-in from 3:00 p.m.

 Evening: At leisure.
 You might like to relax in a rocking chair on the porch at the Lambuth Inn, cozy up in one of the parlors, or sort through the photographs you've taken thus far in preparation for the slide show at the weeks’ end.

-Activity note: "Seeing Like a Lens" techniques lecture.
-On bus talk on Horace Kephart, Deep Creek Photo Hike.
+Activity note: Getting on/off a motorcoach.
 Trail to waterfall is 0.8 miles roundtrip; moderate in difficulty.
 Uneven terrain, possibility of getting feet wet.

 Breakfast: Lambuth Inn buffet.

 Morning: Our photography instructor will share experienced insights into photography techniques and composition such as lighting, monochrome, highlights and shadows, exposure, low-key and high-key effects.
-Then we’ll set out on a field trip to Deep Creek, travelling through Bryson City.
-En route, our resident expert will share more about of the Great Smoky Mountains and the men who helped to create the park, like Horace Kephart and George Masa.
+Then we’ll set out on a field trip to Bryson City.
+En route, our resident expert will share more history of the Great Smoky Mountains and the men who helped to create the park, like Horace Kephart and George Masa.
 The beautiful Tuckasegee River flows through Bryson City.
+Plenty of historical buildings and nature to see here!
+After leaving Bryson City proper we will travel a short distance to the Little Tennessee River for a picnic lunch.

-Lunch: We'll have box lunches picnic-style along the shores of Deep Creek.
+Lunch: We'll have box lunches picnic-style along the shores of the Little Tennessee River.

-Evening: We will enjoy an evening program about Don's work with Friends of the Smokies, who voluntee, raise funds and awareness to aid in the preservation of Great Smoky Mountains National Park.
-Our photography instructor will leave you with a little bit of homework: to wrap-up your selections of what you think are your best three photographs this week in USB format.
-You may also want to select three photographs for him to critique.
+Evening: We will enjoy an evening program with the Friends of the Smokies, who volunteer and raise funds and awareness to aid in the preservation of Great Smoky Mountains National Park.
+Our photography instructor will leave you with a little bit of homework: to select what you think are your best three photographs this week in USB format.
 Prepare for check out and departure tomorrow.

 Morning: We’ll wrap up with a two-part session.
-Our photography instructor will give a professional critique of images taken this week following by a presentation created from everyone's three best shots of the week for all of us to enjoy.
+First, our resident expert will discuss the future of the Great Smoky Mountains.
+Then, our photography instructor will give a presentation created from everyone's three best shots of the week for all of us to enjoy.

 Lunch: Lambuth Inn buffet.
 Those departing early can pick up a box lunch.
 This concludes our program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!